VityaVitalich/MeritOpt/README.md

 - FL: parameter capable of turning off and on the Personalized Federated Learning
 - FL_LR: Learning rate for auxillary optimizer in FL setting, not used if FL disabled
 - FL_NITERS: Number of steps for auxillary optimizer in FL setting, not used if FL disabled
+- AUX_ADAM: Whether to perform auxiliary optimization with Adam and not Mirror Descent.
+Not recommended, since showed worse and unstable performance
+- FL_BETA_1: Beta_1 parameter for Auxiliary Adam optimizer.
+- DROP_THRESHOLD: Threshold to use for dropping worker, corresponding to MeritFed_Drop
+- ENABLE_FL_EVERY: On which epochs to perform MeritFed, corresponding to MeritFed_Cycle

 Adaptive Batch Parameters
 - ADAPTIVE_BATCH_SIZE: parameter capable of turning off and on the Adaptive Batch